kylane/uq-library-reusable-components/README.md

 ```

-## Setting up from the ITS Design System private packages
+### Setting up from the ITS Design System private packages
 ###### _Using UQ Header package as an example_

 - Follow the export procedure from [ITS Design System github](https://github.com/uq-its-ss/design-system/blob/master/packages/private-design-output/README.md).
 - Copy the exported package to a new folder (eg UQHeader) - or over existing files in the case of an update.
 - Create the Web Component file (eg. UQHeader.js in that folder)
   - Update the reference to the CSS in the css/*.css
-- Edit the js/uqds.js file to replace any reference to `document.query...` reference to a shadow dom reference by replacing it with `document.querySelector('uq-header').shadowRoot.query...`
+- Edit the js/uqds.js file to replace any reference to `document.query...` to a shadow dom reference by replacing it with `document.querySelector('uq-header').shadowRoot.query...`
 - Register the new web component in `src/index.js` and insert the dom element in `/index.html'
 - Add a line to the webpack config to copy the ~usds.js file from the ITS DS package to the dist root and rename it.
 ```html